lspgs/supernote_task_export/README.md

 1. Connects to your Supernote SQLite database
 2. Queries for tasks with "needsAction" status
 3. Converts timestamps to Todoist-compatible date formats
-4. Maps priority values to Todoist's 1-4 priority system
+4. Extracts the Filepath and Page location to the Todoist description
 5. Creates a properly formatted CSV file for import

 ## Limitations